Hear Our Heart Ear Bus Project

 Because of Sam I now work as a Hearing Support Teacher with the Department of Education and am a Volunteer Director of the Hear our Heart Ear Bus Project.

-Was In some ways I am thankful Sam had ear problems as it changed my career and I have become friends with some amazing people.
+My journey with Sam's ears drives me to help other unsuspecting mothers like myself.
+In some ways I am thankful Sam had ear problems as it changed my career and I have become friends with some amazing people.
 I love helping others and am proud to be part of the Ear Bus Project so other families don't have to suffer like mine did.

 Some days I look into Sams eyes and know I did the right thing by going with my gut feeling that his hearing was the issue all along.